It seems crazy: booze is making him ill, everyone can see that. Her friends don't like being around her, and she can't see that.

-The bottom line was that he did not believe that it could happen to him, despite doctors, nurses, therapists, counselors and his family telling him what could happen.
+The bottom line was that he didn't believe that it could happen to him, despite doctors, nurses, therapists, counselors and his family telling him what could happen.

 About 25 years ago, I was a research fellow in the psychology department at Glasgow University.
 The main thrust of most people's research in addiction at that time was "How do people change?"

-This was seen as a great way to improve treatment for alcoholism and drug addiction, and it has led to some interesting and better treatment approaches.
-I had a different question however.
+Researchers saw this as a great way to improve treatment for alcoholism and drug addiction, and it has led to some interesting and better treatment approaches.
+I, however, thought differently.